jwashek/exagora.me/_posts/2024-04-02-early-church-on-predestination.md

 ---
 title: "Predestination Through the Eyes of the Early Church"
-excerpt: "The early church had a much different view of predestination than modern-day Protestant Reformers... and especially Calvinists."
+excerpt: "The early church believed God's foreknowledge is the determining factor in how Christians are predestined and elected."
 image:
   path: /images/foreknow.webp
   caption: "Photo from [Getty Images](https://i.swncdn.com/media/950w/via/14255-istockgetty-images-plusstocksnapper.webp)"